mgmrussell/ng2-fundamentals/README.md

 # ng2-fundamentals
-This is based on jmcooper's course on pluralsite
+This is based on jmcooper's course Angular Fundamentals on pluralsite